sherwin-dc/cpp-binary-prefix-tree/README.md

 ## Multithreaded vs Singlethreaded

 In this test the benchmark for a bit width of 3 was rerun, but with openMP disabled by not linking to its library during compilation.
-For the tests with openMP enabled, 4 threads were set to run.
+For the tests with openMP enabled, 4 threads were used.

 ### Inserting values